 One-On-One Math Tutoring

-We offer the Literacy and Math program three times per year:
+We offer the Literacy and Math program three times per year in 10-week sessions:

 - Greater independence and autonomy

 - More active role in schools and community

 - Increase peer interaction through purposeful games and activities

 Principles of GiGi’s 1:1 Math Tutoring Programs

 - We teach using materials that are meaningful and relevant to the students